sbresin/MavensMate-Atom/README.md

 ### Installation

-#### `node-keytar` Dependency (optional)

-MavensMate for Atom includes an optional dependency, `node-keytar`, from the developers of Atom. `node-keytar` enables MavensMate to securely access the system keychain.
-The prerequisite for installing `node-keytar` varies by platform:

-##### OSX

-If you have Xcode installed and have not accepted the Xcode Terms and Conditions, OSX may refuse to install `node-keytar`.
-Simply open Xcode, accept the T&Cs and attempt your MavensMate for Atom install again.

-##### Windows

-You should have Visual Studio Express for Desktop installed in order to properly install `node-keytar`: http://www.visualstudio.com/downloads/download-visual-studio-vs#d-express-windows-desktop

-##### Linux

-You should run `sudo apt-get install libgnome-keyring-dev` before installing MavensMate for Atom.

-#### Installing MavensMate for Atom Package

 `Open Atom > Preferences/Settings > Packages > Search for "MavensMate" > Install`

 **Note for Windows/Linux users:** We've performed the bulk of our testing on OSX.
 If you encounter issues, you are encouraged to submit a bug report.